yomche/movies-search-app/README.md

-# Getting Started with Create React App
+# Search Movies Example App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Project Demo

+The working version can be viewed on [GitHub Pages](https://yomche.github.io/movies-search-app/)

 ## Available Scripts